PsionicProtocol/odin-recipes/README.md

 * Basic elements such as ol, a, and image
 * The use of Git and Github and best commit message practices
-* Boilerplates and what the elements nested in the "<head>" element control
+* Boilerplates and what the elements nested in the head element control